skoolkid/skoolkit/sphinx/source/diy.rst

   $ sna2skool.py mm.z80 > manic_miner.skool

+Note that the '.skool' file name suffix is merely a convention, not a requirement.
+In general, any suffix besides '.ref' (which is used by `skool2html.py` to identify `ref` files) will do.
+If you are fond of the traditional three-letter suffix, then perhaps '.sks' (for 'SkoolKit source') or '.kit' would be more to your liking.
+However, for the purpose of this particular tutorial, it's best to stick with '.skool'.

 Now take a look at `manic_miner.skool`.
 As you can see, by default, `sna2skool.py` disassembles everything from 16384 to 65535, treating it all as code.
 Needless to say, this is not particularly useful - unless you have no